Bergmann 1908, 1910, and 1910/21 Pistols

 Frequently Asked Questions

-What were the main differences between the Bergmann 1903 Mars and the 1908 model?
+What are the key differences between the Bergmann 1903 Mars and the 1908 model?

-The Model 1908 featured wider, squatter grips, a shorter safety lever throw, and a slightly larger magazine release compared to the 1903 Mars.
-Internally, it had a one-piece barrel/slide assembly and an improved disconnector to prevent accidental full-auto fire.
+The 1908 model featured wider, squatter grips, a shorter safety lever throw, and a slightly larger magazine release compared to the 1903 Mars.
+These ergonomic and functional improvements were part of its development for military adoption.

-The 1910/21 featured significantly larger grips made of Trolit plastic (later replaced by wood) and a side plate secured by a spanner screw, making it more robust for military use compared to the cammed pin system of earlier models.
+The Danish-made 1910/21 featured larger grips made of 'Trolit' plastic (later replaced by wood) and a more robust side plate secured by a spanner screw, indicating a focus on durability for military service.

 More Reviews Videos You Might Like